nextcloud/documentation/admin_manual/configuration/configuring_big_file_upload.rst

 Uploading big files > 512MB (as set by default)
 ===============================================
-It's usefull to know limiting factors, that make it impossible to exceed the values given to the ownCloud-system:
+It's usefull to know limiting factors, that make it impossible to exceed the values given by the ownCloud-system:

 Not outnumberable upload limits:
 --------------------------------